-There is a general restriction on variable remuneration, such that this may not exceed annual fixed remuneration by more than 20%.
+There is a general restriction on variable remuneration.
+This may not exceed annual fixed remuneration by more than 20%.
 In addition, each firm is required to have a written policy on remuneration that highlights potential conflicts of interests.

-123. The use by intermediaries (or insurers in the case of agents) of qualitative criteria (such as the degree of compliance with relevant conduct of business rules, adequacy of the processes used to ensure suitable advice, and customer complaint information) and not only quantitative criteria (such as sales volumes) to evaluate the performance of individuals may be a means to help remuneration and reward strategies contribute to fair customer outcomes.

-124. The timing of the payment of remuneration could also be used to help manage conflicts of interest.
-By postponing or staggering payment, entities could limit inappropriate short-term and immediate incentives in order to align the intermediary's and entity's interests with those of the customer.
+- 125. The use by intermediaries (or insurers in the case of agents) of qualitative criteria (such as the degree of compliance with relevant conduct of business rules, adequacy of the processes used to ensure suitable advice, and customer complaint information) and not only quantitative criteria (such as sales volumes) to evaluate the performance of individuals may be a means to help remuneration and reward strategies contribute to fair customer outcomes. - 126.
+The timing of the payment of remuneration could also be used to help manage conflicts of interest.
+By postponing or staggering payment, entities could limit inappropriate short-term and immediate incentives in order to align intermediary and entity interests with those of the customer.